Read more effectively

 You can spend many hours reading, and feel as if you are being productive, but actually not get very far with learning, or achieving your study goal.

 So before you dive into those pages, here are four essential pre-reading tips.
-Click on the to learn more.
+Click on the plus icons to learn more.